Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

+Importantly, researchers do not need to take a stand on the specific sufficient conditions---our identification arguments are the same so long as faithfulness holds.
+Our menu of conditions shows faithfulness can hold without strong economic or statistical restrictions.
+Given completeness, faithfulness is not a big additional leap.

-Overall, our results formalize a straightforward intuition for the amount of exogenous variation needed to identify counterfactuals in demand models.
-The model specifies potential outcomes in two ``treatments,'' prices and characteristics.
-If the causal effects of both treatments are of interest---i.e., if we want to identify the entire $\sigma(\cdot)$ function---then it is not surprising that exogenous variation in both $X$ and $P$ is needed, leading to the familiar ``$2J$'' instrument requirement in \citet{berryhaile}.
-However, if we are only interested in the causal effects in prices, then it is intuitive that only exogenous variation in $P$ is needed.
-Indeed, our results show that identifying price counterfactuals does not require separating out how $s$ and $p$ enter $\sigma^{-1}(s,p)$; it only requires finding candidate $\check{\sigma}^{-1}(\cdot)$ for which $p \mapsto \check\sigma^{-1}(\sigma(\delta, p),p)$ is constant, which can be checked with exogenous variation in $P$ only.
-Faithfulness makes this exclusion of $P$ testable via recentered instrument moment conditions.
+Overall, our analysis clarifies the types of variation that are useful for identifying different demand counterfactuals.
+The model specifies potential outcomes in two ``treatments'': prices and characteristics \citep{chen2025reinterpreting}.
+If counterfactuals in both treatments are of interest, then it is unsurprising that exogenous variation in both $X$ and $P$ is needed---leading to the familiar ``$2J$'' instrument requirement in \citet{berryhaile}.
+If only the average causal effects of price were of interest, then $J$ instruments for price would intuitively suffice.
+Price counterfactuals in individual markets have an intermediate requirement: only average price effects are needed, but a sufficiently large and diverse set of them.
+This is satisfied by having $J$ strong instruments and $J$ strong proxies.

-Our results also resolve apparently conflicting recommendations for empirical researchers.
-In parametric settings, \citet{borusyak2025estimating} and \citet{andrews2025structural} recommend practitioners use recentered instruments to make demand estimates more robust to endogeneity and other misspecification concerns.
-However, given the prevailing intuition that exogenous characteristics are essentially necessary for nonparametric identification, one might worry that such robustness is tied to some implicit parametric assumptions.
-By showing $J$-dimensional exogenous variation can be nonparametrically sufficient, our results reassure practitioners that this is not the case.
+Our analysis also yields several practical insights for applied researchers estimating parametric demand models.
+Most importantly, it strengthens the recommendation---made previously in the parametric analyses of \citet{borusyak2025estimating} and \citet{andrews2025structural}---that researchers use recentered instruments in order to make their price counterfactual estimates more robust to characteristic endogeneity and model misspecification concerns.
+Our nonparametric results reassure practitioners that such robustness is not tied to any particular functional form or distributional assumptions.
+Our results also suggest a new role for potentially endogenous variation in $X$, as proxying for unobserved model heterogeneity, which practitioners can assess alongside the conceptually distinct requirement of price instrument exogeneity.